rweigel/phys305/vectors.md

 Notice how the units of meters ($\text{m}$) canceled - a unit vector is dimensionless (we also use the term "unit--less" for "dimensionless").

 It was claimed that a unit vector has a length of 1.
-Let's check:
+This can be verified:

 $$|\hat{\mathbf{r}}| = \sqrt{\left(\frac{1}{\sqrt{5}}\right)^2 + \left(\frac{2}{\sqrt{5}}\right)^2}=1\quad\checkmark$$